General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Introduction

-Section \ref{Section3} begins with an alternative derivation of the explicit one-parameter family of Friedmann-static shock waves originally derived in \cite{JSmoller1995}.
-This warm-up derivation introduces Lemma \ref{L2}, which is central to the construction of the more general two-parameter family of Friedmann-static shock waves, with both parameter counts including $\sigma$.
-Since the asymptotically Friedmann spacetimes are not known explicitly, numerical approximations are used to construct the two-parameter family of Friedmann-static shock waves.
+Section \ref{Section3} begins with an alternative derivation of the explicit one-parameter family of general relativistic shock waves originally derived in \cite{ST1995}.
+This warm-up derivation introduces Lemma \ref{L2}, which is central to the construction of the more general two-parameter family of shock waves, with both parameter counts including $\sigma$.
+Since the asymptotically Friedmann spacetimes are not known explicitly, numerical approximations are used to construct the two-parameter family of shock waves, with Lemma \ref{L5} from Section \ref{Section5} justifying these approximations.
 The acceleration parameter and shock position are then approximated in the pure radiation case.

 Section \ref{Section4} begins with Lemma \ref{L3}, which generalises the Lax characteristic conditions to a broad family of outgoing general relativistic shock waves.
-Following this, and an alternative derivation of the stability theorem from \cite{JSmoller1995}, an analysis of the Rankine-Hugoniot jump conditions results in Theorem \ref{T6}, which establishes the Lax stability of all outgoing spherically symmetric self-similar in $\xi$ general relativistic shock waves with a TOV exterior.
+This is then applied to flat FLRW spacetimes as part of Theorem \ref{T4}, which is a refinement of an equivalent theorem from \cite{ST1995}.
+Finally, an analysis of the Rankine--Hugoniot jump conditions results in Theorem \ref{T6}, which establishes the Lax characteristic conditions of all outgoing spherically symmetric self-similar general relativistic shock waves with a TOV exterior.

 Section \ref{Section5} begins by introducing Lemma \ref{L5}, a monotonicity lemma that bounds the family of asymptotically Friedmann spacetimes within a broad region of the ODE system phase space.
-The remainder of this section is dedicated to the proof of Theorem \ref{T7}, which is a rigorous existence proof of the Friedmann-static pure radiation shock wave.
-This is the unique Friedmann-static shock wave that models a perfect fluid with a pure radiation equation of state both sides of the shock.
-Theorem \ref{T7} is the main result of this paper and the first result to establish the existence of a non-explicit global weak solution of the ODE derived by Smoller and Temple.
+The remainder of this section is dedicated to the proof of Theorem \ref{T7}, which is a rigorous existence proof of the unique shock wave formed from matching an asymptotically Friedmann spacetime to a TOV spacetime, each with a pure radiation equation of state.
+Theorem \ref{T7} is the main result of this paper and the first result to establish the existence of a non-explicit global weak solution of the ODE system derived by Smoller and Temple.
 The proof is complicated by the fact that the matching of the interior and exterior spacetimes occur near the sonic surface of the ODE system phase space.

-Finally, Section \ref{Section6} introduces a conjecture regarding the rigorous existence of the full family of Friedmann-static shock waves and discusses some open problems that remain.
+Finally, Section \ref{Section6} introduces a conjecture regarding the rigorous existence of the full family of shock waves and discusses some open problems that remain.